|

 contents

-and to put into words things others have struggled with.
-Through his commitment
+or uncertainty and to put into words things others have struggled with.
+Through his commitment to

 Fr Michael